dgraph-io/cloud-docs/content/admin/backend-modes.md

 Before executing a mutation on a predicate that doesn’t exist in the schema, you need to perform an `alter` operation with that predicate and its schema type.
 {{% /notice %}}

-### Flexible Mode
+### DQL + GraphQL mode

-Flexible mode is suitable for users who are already familiar with Dgraph, and plan to interact with their backend using DQL.
-Flexible mode removes any restrictions on queries and mutations, and also provides users access to advanced Dgraph features like directly altering the schema with the `/alter` HTTP and GRPC endpoints.
+DQL + GraphQL mode is suitable for users who are already familiar with Dgraph, and plan to interact with their backend using DQL.
+DQL + GraphQL mode removes any restrictions on queries and mutations, and also provides users access to advanced Dgraph features like directly altering the schema with the `/alter` HTTP and GRPC endpoints.

-Running your backend in flexible mode is also a requirement for upcoming features such as support for Dgraph's access control list (ACL).
+Running your backend in DQL + GraphQL mode is also a requirement for upcoming features such as support for Dgraph's access control list (ACL).

 ## Changing your Backend Mode